wildlifesense/NestProbe-TL1/README.md

 # NestProbe TL1

+I've used the TL1 reliably for over a year, but have also stared developing the TL2, which uses the Si7051 temperature sensor and the ATtiny816 MCU.
 The NestProbe TL1 is a low cost, high accuracy, long-life temperature logger developed at Wildlife Sense for sea turtle egg incubation research.
 This repository